 - 1. A plan of this zoning shall be presented by the D.C.M.to the Delegate and State Officers for feasibility study. - 2.
 After approval by the State Officers, the feasibility study is presented to the D.C.M.s.
 The plan must receive two-thirds approval from the D.C.M.s in order to be presented to the G.S.Rs of the Assembly. - 3.
-If approved, it is then presented to the next business meeting of the State Assembly, where it must receive a two-thirds majority vote of The G.S.R.s for approval.
+If approved, it is then presented to the next business meeting of the State Assembly, where it must receive a two-thirds majority vote of

-District 13
+Metro Atlanta District 13